 Thomas Lawrence.
 Thomas is not named on the main War Memorial, but is commemorated on the Carmel Chapel Memorial, which states that he resided at Dyffryn Cottage, Ffair-Rhos.
-He was probably the son of Edwin and Margaret Lawrence, who resided at Ystradfodwg prior to the war.
+He was probably the son of Edwin and Margaret Lawrence, and the brother of John, above, but cannot be identified.

 Thomas Llewelyn Morgan, B.A., Lance Corporal, G/25406, Buffs (East Kent Regiment).
 Thomas was the son of Evan and Barbara Morgan, of Pretoria, Llangeitho.
 The family had moved to 442, Edgware Road, Marylebone prior to the war, where they ran their own dairy business.
 Thomas enlisted there into the Buffs (East Ken Regiment, and was posted to France at sometime in 1917, joining the 1st Battalion, Buffs, which was attached to 16 Brigade, 6th Division.
 Thomas joined the battalion at Arras, where they fought at the Battle of Hill 70, and then during the Battle of Cambrai later in the year.
 In the spring of 1918 the Division was one of those hit by the German Offensive on the Somme, which had been launched on 21 March 1918, and the Division took part in the Battle of St Quentin.
 They were moved from the line, and went to Flanders to rest, but the following month the Germans launched another offensive on the Lys, and the Division fought during the Battle of Bailleul, the First Battle of Kemmel, and the Second Battle of Kemmel.
 The battalion was still in Flanders when Thomas was killed on 2 August 1918.
 He was 19 years old, and is buried at Lijssenthoek Military Cemetery, Belgium.